ruishi/tenk/README.md

 Usage
 =====
 tenk is a CLI application.
-It can be run by executing main.py.
-A GUI wrapper is in the works.
+You can run the application with `python3 -m tenk.main`, assuming that you are in the top level project directory.

 Development
 ===========